LandryIrakoze/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are a paradigm and SQL is a specific Relational Database

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key as a default way to identify their elements

 - [ ] What is the name given to a table column that references the primary key on another table.

+A Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+An intermediary table

 ## Minimum Viable Product